-This chapter provides a brief comparison of the functional differences between versions 3.x and 4.1 of the StorTools software.
+This chapter provides a brief comparison of the functional differences between versions 3.x and 4.2 of the StorTools software.

 Version 3.0 of the StorTools software is the network storage tool for FC-AL diagnostics, monitoring, configuration and revision checking.
-Version 4.1 includes the added functionality of being responsible for diagnostics and configuration checking.
-Version 4.1 depends on Network Storage Agent 2.0 for monitoring and PatchPro for revision checking.
+Version 4.2 includes the added functionality of being responsible for diagnostics and configuration checking.
+Version 4.2 depends on Network Storage Agent 2.1 for monitoring and PatchPro for revision checking.

-Note - PatchPro cannot currently check firmware revisions, so the StorTools 4.1 revision checking feature has been exported to the Network Storage Agent.
+Note - PatchPro cannot currently check firmware revisions, so the StorTools 4.2 revision checking feature has been exported to the Network Storage Agent.

-The principle features provided in StorTools 4.1 that were not available under StorTools 3.x are:
+The principle features provided in StorTools 4.2 that were not available under StorTools 3.x are:

-- Configuration checking using the discman and snapshot utilities. - Revision checking using Sun StorEdge PatchPro and Network Storage Agent. - Diagnostic and FRU isolation using Sun StorEdge StorTools 4.1 utilities and stexpert. - Online monitoring using Network Storage Agent.
+- Configuration checking using the discman and snapshot utilities. - Revision checking using Sun StorEdge PatchPro and Network Storage Agent. - Diagnostic and FRU isolation using Sun StorEdge StorTools 4.2 utilities and stexpert. - Online monitoring using Network Storage Agent. - The dpmtest(1M) and daktest(1M) have been added.